-Many different treatments can help if your cancer has spread to bone, commonly called bone metastasis.
-Treatment cannot cure bone metastasis.
-But it can relieve pain, help prevent complications, and improve your quality of life.
+Many different treatments can help if your cancer has spread to bone, commonly called bone metastasis or bone "mets."
+Treatment can't cure bone metastasis, but it can relieve pain, help prevent complications, and improve your quality of life.

 The treatment you get will depend upon:

 - Where your cancer started, and the kind of primary tumor you have

 - Which bones the cancer has invaded

 - The extent of damage to the bones